 Encourage your parent or guardian to join the Mountaineer Parents Club to stay connected and help support you while you are at WVU.
-The Parents Club is free to join and offers many benefits in addition to organizing events, such as Summer Send-offs, Fall Family Weekend and Spring Family Weekend.
+The Parents Club is free to join and offers many benefits in addition to organizing events, such as Summer Send-offs and Fall Family Weekend.

 How do I pay for college?